minhtran1309/1000_days_with-cool_stuff/QuPath_manual.md

 ### Analysis (the extension and manual annotation, counting cell are excluded due to out of analysis scope)

-1. Detecting Object (cell detection)
+1. Detecting Object (cell detection):
         1.1.
 Abs: Manuallly drawing regions and counting object are cool but don't scale well to hadling large number of objects.
 The tool offers the capability to `detecting objects` with higher accuracy and less bias.
         1.2 Step by step:
                 a.
 Load the image (remember there is a step to select the image type, by default is `Not set` it must be `HE` or `Brightfiel (H-DAB)` in order to facilitate the object detection step)